mschirdel/elastic_semantic_search/DEVGUIDE.md

 First you activate the local python version at the root of your project, then make an env using that python version then activate the virtualenv and after that install the `.lock` file if it exists or `poetry add` if you are building the project from scratch.
 Maker sure to mark the dev dependencies as `add -D`.

 Note, make sure to install the `pre-commit` to enforce the hooks prior commiting your new codes.
 Othrerwise, the code will not be checked for the agreed upong code styles.

 ### Elasticsearch Cluster Setup
 ----
 There are different ways of setting up the Elasticsearch cluster.
 This [link](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) provides a thorough explanations of the required steps.
 If you are also interested to install Kibana, a visualization tool, alongside the elasticsearch stack you can follow this [link](https://www.elastic.co/guide/en/kibana/8.8/docker.html) that provides information about installing Kibana.
 All the steps for setting up elasticsearch and kibana stack have also been provided as a docker installation file, `docker-compose.yml` in our project root.
 This yaml file contains all the cert steps and setups for a single node cluster.
 To get our cluster up and running we do the following items:
 1. Create a `.env` file with the following information in it

         # Password for the 'elastic' user (at least 6 characters)
-        ES_PASSWORD=
+        ELASTIC_PASSWORD=
-        ES_USER=elastic
+        ELASTIC_USER=elastic

         # Password for the 'kibana_system' user (at least 6 characters)
         KIBANA_PASSWORD=